rochefort-lab/fissa/README.md

 #### Notes on dependencies of dependencies

-* `scipy` requires a fortran compiler and LAPACK, which on Ubuntu can be installed with `sudo apt-get install gfortran libopenblas-dev`
+* scipy requires a fortran compiler and LAPACK, which on Debian/Ubuntu can be installed with `sudo apt-get install gfortran libopenblas-dev`.

-* `shapely` requires GEOS, which on Ubuntu can be installed `sudo apt-get install libgeos-dev`
+* shapely requires GEOS, which on Debian/Ubuntu can be installed with `sudo apt-get install libgeos-dev`.

 * If you want to use version 3.0.0 of Pillow, you will need to install a JPEG library with `sudo apt-get install libjpeg-dev`.
-Alternatively, you can install a version 2.9.0 of Pillow.
+Alternatively, you can install version 2.9.0 of Pillow, which we also support.

 ### Installation on Windows